CrunchyData/postgres-operator/README.md

 ## Support

-If you believe you have found a bug or have detailed feature request, please open a GitHub issue and follow the guidelines for submitting a bug.
+If you believe you have found a bug or have a detailed feature request, please open a GitHub issue and follow the guidelines for submitting a bug.

 For general questions or community support, we welcome you to [join the PGO project community mailing list](https://groups.google.com/a/crunchydata.com/forum/#!forum/postgres-operator/join) at [https://groups.google.com/a/crunchydata.com/forum/#!forum/postgres-operator/join](https://groups.google.com/a/crunchydata.com/forum/#!forum/postgres-operator/join) and ask your question there.